rossgk2/physmath/README.md

 So, here is what I mean by "satisfying". **My textbooks aim to present a plausible avenue by which every mathematical concept they cover could be discovered.** These avenues of discovery should be natural enough so that, if one were hypothetically restricted from access to any outside resources- like textbooks, notes, the Internet- they would be able to retrace the concept's story and reobtain all the details.

-I admit, it is true that no one person would be likely to make all of these natural discoveries *for the first time*.
+I admit, it is unlikely that a single person would be able to independently make all of these natural discoveries *for the first time*.
 But, a textbook can take care of the first time for you!
 After you have digested the material, you will be left with that memorable path of discovery for a long time.

 ## Particular sins of traditional math